Saturday, November 5, 2011

 This book is one of eighteen volumes which under the common title of (The Panorama of World Art) explain the history of world art.
 The book opens with an introduction to Egypt's gods how they came to be and the influence they had on the developing civilization.

-The Fourth dynasty statue of Nofret found next to the statue of prince Rahotep at Medum has defied time itself a rare object that has the same appearance with it's paint intact as it did the day it was finished more than 4500 years ago, she transcends time.
+The IVth Dynasty statue of Nofret found next to the statue of Prince Rahotep at Medum has defied time itself a rare object that has the same appearance with its paint intact as it did the day it was finished more than 4500 years ago, she transcends time.

-I liked that of the Fourth dynasty portrait heads found almost exclusively at Giza, (though one was found at Saqqara), that the choice picked was Cairo's head from which has had it's ears removed?
-The Fifth dynasty herd of cattle crossing a body of water from the tomb of Ti at Saqqara presents daily life of the ancient people of the Nile valley in great splendor of detail.
+I liked that of the IVth Dynasty portrait heads found almost exclusively at Giza, (though one was found at Saqqara), that the choice picked was Cairo's head from which has had its ears removed?
+The V Dynasty herd of cattle crossing a body of water from the tomb of Ti at Saqqara presents daily life of the ancient people of the Nile valley in a great splendor of detail.

-From Saqqara comes Cairo's Sixth dynasty relief of workmen working on statues while two men work with chisels on one statue two other workers are using polishing stones on another statue behind the first.
-A First intermediate period stele from the Royal Scottish Museum is something new to me though detailed it's provincialism lacks elegance.
+From Saqqara comes Cairo's VI Dynasty relief of workmen working on statues while two men work with chisels on one statue two other workers are using polishing stones on another statue behind the first.
+A First intermediate period stelae from the Royal Scottish Museum is something new to me though detailed it's provincialism lacks elegance.

-Present is the beautiful seated Middle kingdom granite statue of the lady Senuwy found at Kerma in Nubia and now property of Boston's Museum of Fine Arts.The great thing about old books on Egypt is you get to see the Hatshepsut temple in so many different stages of reconstruction.
+Presented is the beautiful seated Middle Kingdom granite statue of the lady Senuwy found at Kerma in Nubia and now the property of Boston's Museum of Fine Arts.The great thing about old books on Egypt is you get to see the Hatshepsut temple in so many different stages of reconstruction.

-The acacia wood head of a king or prince in the Kofler-Truniger collection in Lucerne is a small masterpiece of the Eighteenth dynasty and new to me while also new to me are the austere musicians at a banquet in the tomb of Wah (no.22) at Thebes of which the author say's nothing.
+The acacia wood head of a king or prince in the Kofler-Truniger collection in Lucerne is a small masterpiece of the XVIII Dynasty and new to me while also new to me are the austere musicians at a banquet in the tomb of Wah (no.22) at Thebes of which the author say's nothing.

-Column 61 of the Eighteenth dynasty papyrus referred to as the Ebers medical papyrus was composed in hieratic by a confident hand and is an unusual choice from Leipzig`s University library.
+Column 61 of the XVIII Dynasty papyrus referred to as the Ebers medical papyrus was composed in hieratic by a confident hand and is an unusual choice from Leipzig`s University library.
 The 65ft. long papyrus contains 108 numbered columns of medical treatments of various illness` and was purchased by author George Ebers at Luxor in the early 1870`s.

 From this point we are presented with three images on facing pages showing the deterioration of the quality of reliefs from the masterpieces of raised reliefs found in the temple of Seti I at Abydos to the inferior sunk relief in the temple of Ramesses II at Abydos and the even further deterioration in the reliefs in the mortuary temple of Ramesses III.